Taksing: Sino-Indian border conflict

-Border incidents

 Transportation

 India's Border Roads Organisation (BRO) has constructed a road between Gelensiniak and Taksing between 2009 and 2018.
 It connects Taksing to existing Gelensiniak-Limeking-Taliha-Daporijo road.
 All the road-building equipment was shipped, piece by piece, by helicopters and reassembled at the location.
 In addition, the construction teams had to battle rains, dense forests, rugged and steep mountains, landslides and resistance from the local tribes who claim ancestral ownership of the mountains.
 It was reported that the road was in bad condition in 2020.

 Another strategic road was constructed by BRO in 2017 in Kurung Kumey district between Huri (which is already connected to Koloriang) and Sarli after heavy construction equipment was heli-airlifted from Ziro, which will enable Koloriang-Huri-Sarli-Taliha-Daporijo connectivity by facilitating the construction of the remaining Sarli-Taliha section.
 Once Taliha-Daporijo, Taliha-Nacho, Taliha-Tato (headquarter of Shi Yomi district are completed, all of which were under construction in February 2021 while facing land acquisition issues, it will provide the strategic frontier connectivity from Seppa-Tamsang Yangfo-Sarili-Koloriang-Sarili-Nacho (and beyond to Daporijo-Taksing)-Tato (and beyond to Mechuka-Gelling and Aalo).